gathik-jindal/MooreMachine/README.md

             <time>,<input>
             ...
             time should be convertible to float.
-            input should be convertible to integer
+            input should be convertible to integer.

         For xlsx files, the format should be as follows:
         Input format is expected in the file as follows: